gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 ```

 ### Maintenance
-Keep the version of this dependency up-to-date as it is a **crucial part of your application's security**, e.g. by regularly running:
+Keep the version of this dependency up-to-date since it's a **crucial part of your application's security**, for example by regularly running:

 ```bash
 npm update @sap/ams # or: npm update